joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 3. The score variable is recorded in the program.
 4. The coordinate variables x1, x2, y1, and y2 are recorded in the program also, and represent the horizontal and vertical positions shown in the blue box on the right.

+Supported image formats are TIFF (.tif/.tiff), JPEG (.jpg/.jpeg), and PNG (.png).

 #### Options:

-1. ```-s```: The source folder containing the TIFF images.
-Defaults to "."
+1. ```-s```, ```--source_folder```: The source folder containing the images.
+Defaults to ".".
-2. ```-f```: The CSV file to contain the recorded data.
+2. ```-f```, ```--file```: The CSV file to contain the recorded data.
 If it does not exist, it will be created.
-Defaults to "cdata.csv"
+Defaults to "cdata.csv".
-3. ```-n```: The number of CDAs per leaf.
-Defaults to 8.
-4. ```-t```: Defaults to False, but if ```-t True``` supplied, will run the package on an example image.
-This can be done automatically by running ```cdascorer-test```
-5. ```-w```: The size of the window (specifically, the pixel width of the image to be displayed).
-Defaults to 1000.
+3. ```-t```, ```--test```: A flag (takes no value) which runs the package on a built-in example image instead of a source folder.

+The number of rows, columns, and CDAs per leaf are no longer command-line options — they are entered in the program for each image (see below).

 #### Recording coordinates and scores:

 Upon running the program, the first image will be displayed.
-The user should input the total number of rows and columns for that image as well as the number of CDAs per leaf into the entry boxes and press the "Submit" button.
+The user should input the total number of rows and columns for that image, as well as the number of CDAs per leaf, into the entry boxes and press the "Submit" button.

 ![Input_Row_Col](./images/Input_Row_Col.png)